sar-mo/CS2051-HonorsDiscreteMath/sp23/README.md

 Welcome to CS2051 Spring 2023!
 This semester, the course is taught synchronously with CS 2050.
 Historically, there hasn't been any programming in this class; however, since it is a CS course, we'll be trying out a few programming questions this semester.

-I (Sarthak) will be handling all the coding supplements.
+Sarthak will be handling all the coding supplements.
 Nithya will be handling all the math-only supplements.
-If you have quetsion about the supplements, please redirect them to the correct person.
+If you have any questions about the supplements, please redirect them to the correct person (emails are in the syllabus)

+p.s. sorry for so many commits, right now this repository is connected with overleaf through a bridge that doesn't currently support branching.

 ## Course Schedule (work in progress)